 Platform Mechanics focuses on fundamental research that enables the development of the highly maneuverable platforms for the Army of the future.
-Knowledge gained in this area is expected to impact a wide array of vehicle systems, including the ground, air, and maritime domains, as well as from micro- to macro-scales.
+Knowledge gained in this area is expected to impact a wide array of vehicle systems for land, air, and maritime domains, as well as impacting across the scales from micro to macro.

 Aeromechanics for Rotorcraft and Unmanned Aerial Systems (APG)

-Mission-Driven Microsystem Design and Validation (APG and ALC)
+Mission-Driven Unmanned Aerial System Design and Validation (APG and ALC)

 Mechanics of Handheld Aerial Mobility (APG)

-Develop technologies and understandings to enable and enhance the performance of man-portable aerial systems.
+Develop technologies and understanding to enable and enhance the performance of man-portable aerial systems.
 Activities are in the areas of aeromechanics, actuation, flight dynamics and controls.
 Specific interests include the development of flight dynamics and control for handheld aerial mobility.
 Design and implement controllers for handheld aerial systems.
 Perform system ID on existing vehicles.
 Complementary expertise is sought in unsteady and low Reynolds number aerodynamics; novel actuation for constrained size, weight and power; approaches to stability and control of non-linear, time varying systems; novel manufacturing/integration capabilities; and biomechanical understanding of animals.
-This research supports the Human-Agent Teaming ERA.
+This research supports the Human-Agent Teaming Essential Research Program.